Key Takeaways

 So, how do you do this?
 It starts by building a family budget.
-Maybe you’ve already been keeping track of your spending and feel like there’s not much more you can be doing, but the truth is, budgeting for a family involves more than simply tracking your expenses.
+Maybe you’ve already been keeping track of your spending and feel like there’s not much more you can be doing, but the truth is, budgeting for a family involves more than just tracking your expenses.

-In this article, we’re going to go over what’s involved with creating and maintaining a family budget and walk you through some of the most important steps to get you started.
+We’re going to go over what’s involved with creating and maintaining a family budget and walk you through some of the most important steps to get you started.

 1. Keep the Lines of Communication Open